osefatul/fullstack-mern-blog-project/client/README.md

 	- env: in the env file of api we saved the link of connection that we got from the cluster.

- In order to understand mongoose in details click on the link https://mongoosejs.com/docs/connections.html After connection to MongoDB, we created models - POST,CATEGORY AND USER, and Routes - post,categories,user and authentication
+ In order to understand mongoose in details click on the link https://mongoosejs.com/docs/connections.html After connection to MongoDB, we created models - POST,CATEGORY AND USER, and Routes - post,categories,user and authentication.